jarikai/HomeNetworkMonitor/README.md

-# Home Assistant Nmap Localnetwork integration
+# Home Assistant Home Network Monitor integration
 This Home Assistant integration provides a [Nmap](https://nmap.org/) network scanner information of all devices on your local network.

 ## Why?